 J.P.
 VAN PIJKEREN, Ph.D. | PRINCIPAL INVESTIGATOR

 JP joined UW-Madison as an Assistant Professor in the Dept of Food Science in 2013, and is a trainer in the MDTP and MBTG programs.
 He received his Ph.D. degree from the Alimentary Pharmabiotic Center, University College Cork, Ireland.
 He conducted his postdoctoral studies at the Cork Cancer Research Center (Cork, Ireland) and at Michigan State University.
-JP lives with his wife and son in Madison, and in his spare time he likes to bike and cook.
+JP lives in Madison, and in his spare time, he likes to ride his bicycle and cook.

 JEE-HWAN Oh, PH.D. | research associate